LeonSering/nvim_config/keymappings.md

     s - split window horizontal
     v - split window vertically
     n - create new empty window
-    o - make current window the only one (close all others) p - previsou active windows
+    o - close all other windows
+    p - previsou active windows
     r - rotate to the right or upwards
     R - rotate to the left or downwards